-About the Peter Trexler Mansion (Today’s Longswamp Bed & Breakfast)
+About the Peter Trexler Mansion (Today’s Longswamp Bed and Breakfast)

 Peter’s grandson, William, made more changes to the property by adding a general store alongside the mansion, which also housed the Longswamp Post Office, and a bank barn behind the mansion.
-Known as “The Colonel” by having served in that capacity in the state militia, William was a prominent figure in Longswamp social and political life for around 60 years.
+Known as “The Colonel” because of having served in that capacity in the state militia, William was a prominent figure in Longswamp social and political life for around 60 years.
 After his first wife, Mary Ann, died, William married Amelia Schall.
-Legend has it, Amelia arranged for The Colonel’s General Store to be a stop along the Underground Railroad.
-A tunnel, which does exist, was built between the main house and the store to serve as a temporary hiding place for runaway slaves.
+Legend has it that Amelia arranged for The Colonel’s general store to be a stop along the Underground Railroad.
+A tunnel that still exists was built between the main house and the store to serve as a temporary hiding place for runaway slaves.

-During the 1980’s, the property became a bed and breakfast, and has been welcoming guests ever since.
+During the 1980s, the property became a bed and breakfast, and has been welcoming guests ever since.
 In 1995, the original trusswork in the barn was replaced following a partial roof collapse.
-At that time, it was renovated to include bathrooms in the event space as well as the addition of a guest suite in place of one original horse stalls.
-Today, the main house still has much of the original craftmanship, such as the magnificent three-story walnut staircase, pegged wood floors, 10 foot ceilings and much more.
-The general store and post office, which are now known as the cottage, display the original hand hewn ceiling beams.
+At that time, it was renovated to include bathrooms in the event space as well as the addition of a guest suite in place of one of the original horse stalls.
+Today, the main house still has much of the original craftmanship, such as the magnificent three-story walnut staircase, pegged wood floors, 10-foot ceilings, and much more.
+The general store and post office, which are now known as The Cottage, display the original hand-hewn ceiling beams.